 \subsubsection{Evolution of ESG features contribution from 2017 to 2020}

-In Fig. \ref{fig:shap}, we plot for each feature its distribution of SHAP values for all test samples using box plots, for models trained from 2002 to 2016 (\ref{fig:shap2017}) and trained from 2002 to 2019 (\ref{fig:shap2020}).
+In Figure \ref{fig:shap}, we plot the distribution of SHAP values for each feature and for all test samples for models trained from 2002 to 2016 (Figure \ref{fig:shap2017}) and trained from 2002 to 2019 (Figure \ref{fig:shap2020}).
 The first teaching of this plot is that the contribution of ESG features to the predicted probability of having a positive return has not dramatically increased with the additional, more recent and more complete data.
-Benchmark features are the ones which have the biggest impact on the prediction.
+Benchmark features are the ones that have the biggest impact on the prediction.
 However, we observe an important number of outliers for some SHAP values associated with some features, demonstrating that these ESG features have more impact on the prediction for these particular samples.
-It would be interesting to study these outliers to understand more why ESG features are more important in explaining past returns for some samples than others.
+It would be interesting to study these outliers to understand more why ESG features are more important in explaining price returns for some samples than others.

-For instance, we observe in Fig. \ref{fig:datadistribcontrovoutliersshap2020} the scores distributions for the outliers of the Controversy SHAP values.
+For instance, we observe in Figure \ref{fig:datadistribcontrovoutliersshap2020} the score distributions for the outliers of the Controversy SHAP values.
 All of these scores are below 0.9, suggesting that the Controversy score is more informative when a company has indeed suffered controversies during the year and was then not able to reach a score of 1.
-Observing outliers of SHAP values and their associated scores, we can make the hypothesis that ESG features are important and have a strong impact in the explanations of past returns if their score is extreme.
-This would mean that ESG information would lie in extreme scores, more standard scores bringing much less information.
+Observing outliers of SHAP values and their associated scores, we can make the hypothesis that ESG features are important and have a strong impact on the explanations of past returns if their score is extreme.
+This would mean that ESG information would lie in extreme scores, with more standard scores bringing much less information.
 Checking this hypothesis is beyond the scope of this work and is left for future investigations.